PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

-If, in addition to the peak-to-peak pulse height, the other typical characteristics of the pulse shapes are considered, it is possible to distinguish noise and signal pulses on the basis of their tpyical shapes.
+If, in addition to the peak-to-peak pulse height, the other typical characteristics of the pulse shapes are considered, it is possible to distinguish noise and signal pulses on the basis of their typical shapes.
 In this way, the course of the pulse height spectrum can also be displayed in the noise region.
 This is shown below in Figure 4.
 The classification of the noise pulses shown in orange was achieved using an artificial neural network network that was trained on signal shapes for